-Long-term data for membrane lifetime under ideal storage condition is not yet available.
-Under experimental conditions, the lifetime of a membrane is primarily determined by exposure to organic solvents or inhibitor accumulation in biological experiments.
-These factors vary considerably in different applications.
+Under experimental conditions, the lifetime of a membrane is primarily determined by exposure to organic solvents or inhibitor accumulation in biological These factors vary considerably in experiments. different applications.
 A membrane should only be replaced when the performance is no longer satisfactory.

-5. MultiSensor control and calibration
+O2k-MultiSensor control and calibration 5.